dmankow/slaevaluator/README.md

   Prints a headline box including a text line.
 Increases the section counter.

 showAvailability(descritpion, availability)
-  Prints an compound service model availability and shows the downtime (outage) as total time span in seconds and human readable.
+  Prints a compound service model availability and shows the downtime (outage) as total time span in seconds and human readable.
 Increases the model counter.

 showComparison()
-  Prints a comparision barchart between the last compound service models of this sections.
-Models for comparision are pushed through calls to `showAvailability()`.
+  Prints a comparison bar chart between the all service models of the section.
+  Models for comparison are pushed through calls to `showAvailability()`.
   A section is between two calls of `headline(...)`.

 showBesteverComparison()
   Prints a comparision barchart of all compound service models of all sections.
   Two comparison are shown:
-  First shows the top-5 of all models evaluated, indepedent of the section.
+  First shows the top-5 of all models evaluated, independent of the section.
   Second shows the top model of any section.
   This is usually the last call to this library.